 Graduate Student Intramural Research and Creative Activities Grant

 The College of Arts and Sciences announces funding opportunities to promote research and creative activities of Graduate Students with the purpose of increasing the extramural research funding, the number of scholarly publications, refereed exhibits, and artistic performances of the college.
 Any Doctoral or Master’s student in good standing in the College of Arts and Sciences is eligible.
 The initiative will support proposals that contain any one of the following elements: (i) new ideas to become part of the student’s dissertation/thesis research, (ii) exploratory research, or (iii) collaborative research that will enhance the student’s scholarly experience.
 The maximum award-size for an individual grant is $500.
 For collaborative research projects involving more than one other student, the maximum award amount is $1,000.
 Proposals will be evaluated independently in two categories: Doctoral level and Master’s-level.
-The next deadline is March 25, 2016 and the proposal template and guidelines are linked here (Word document).
-Email the A&S Research Office with any questions.
+The proposal template and guidelines are linked here (Word document).
+Email the AandS Research Office with any questions.

 A&S McSweeny Fellowships

-The Graduate Student Union(GSU), a representative body of graduate students from the various disciplines in the College of Arts and Sciences, is offering funding opportunities for A&S graduate students.
-The GSU is offering grants (maximum $100) to help A&S graduate students offset the costs of conducting research, attending conferences, and purchasing materials needed for research.
+Graduate Network in Arts & Sciences (GNAS), a representative body of graduate students from the various disciplines in the College of Arts and Sciences, is offering funding opportunities for A&S graduate students.
+The GNAS is offering grants (maximum $250) to help A&S graduate students offset the costs of conducting research, attending conferences, and purchasing materials needed for research.